BM BCh MA (Oxon) MSc DPhil FRCPath

-Kezia Gaitskell joined the Cancer Epidemiology Unit in 2013, and is studying for a DPhil as part of the Cancer Research UK Oxford Centre’s Clinical Research Fellowship programme.
+Dr Kezia Gaitskell joined the Cancer Epidemiology Unit in 2013, and studied for a DPhil as part of the Cancer Research UK Oxford Centre’s Clinical Research Training Fellowship programme.
 Prior to coming to the Unit, she studied medicine at Oxford, trained as a histopathology registrar in London, and completed an MSc in Epidemiology at the London School of Hygiene and Tropical Medicine.
-Her main research interest is in ovarian cancer, and particularly the interface between histopathology and epidemiology.
-For her DPhil, she is exploring epidemiological risk factors for ovarian cancer in the Million Women Study cohort, and how this varies by histological subtype.
-She also teaches on the MSc in Global Health Science programme of the Nuffield Department of Population Health.
+In 2018 she took up a post as an NIHR-funded Academic Clinical Lecturer in Histopathology in the Nuffield Division of Clinical Laboratory Sciences.

-Gaitskell K. et al, (2015), CANCER RESEARCH, 75
+Gaitskell K. et al, (2021), Cancer Epidemiol, 76

 Characterisation and clustering of diseases by their association with well-known risk factors

 Webster A. et al, (2021), INTERNATIONAL JOURNAL OF EPIDEMIOLOGY, 50